Take-home tests vs whiteboard coding are very opinionated in the tech community.

 - the screening interview is kept short.
 No BS take-home project for free.

 - if there is a take-home test, it MUST be short ( <2h), no ambiguity.
-Most take-home tests, whose authors haven’t even done their own challenge, are vague.
+Most take-home challenges, whose authors haven’t even done their own challenge, are vague.

 - If you really require a long take-home test, do at least one of the following: